xd009642/streamer-template/doc/01_streaming_api_design.md

 Of course the client can also instantly disconnect if they don't care about the final result.
-And after a stop we can potentially keep the connection open and send another start (though the server may want to timeout imdle connections like that).
+And after a stop we can potentially keep the connection open and send another start (though the server may want to timeout idle connections like that).

 With the inputs initially decided, lets work out the outputs!